NBA star Russell Westbrook threatens fan after comments he deemed "racial"

 Oklahoma City Thunder star Russell Westbrook threatened a Utah Jazz fan during the team's 98-89 win in Salt Lake City Monday night.
 Westbrook, who has complained about Jazz fans in the past, said that after the game that he was triggered by comments he considered "racial" and "inappropriate" from the fan, now identified as Shane Keisel.

 During the second quarter, a visibly angry Westbrook was caught on camera hurling expletives directed at Keisel, telling him that he was going to "f*** up" him and his wife.
-According to Westbrook, Keisel apparently told him to, "Get down on your knees like you're used to."
+Westbrook said Keisel told him to, "Get down on your knees like you're used to."
 He believed it was "racial" and "inappropriate," and he made a point about players' safety.

-On Twitter, his teammate Patrick Patterson, who was sitting next to him on the bench during the heated exchange, claimed the fan said "much more."
-Another teammate, Raymond Felton, also backed Westbrook's account.
+His teammate, Patrick Patterson, was sitting next to him on the bench during the exchange.
+Patterson backed Westbrook's account and claimed the fan said "more."
+Another teammate, Raymond Felton, stood by Westbrook and questioned why security didn't do something about the fans earlier.

-Keisel told KSL Sports that he had a different account about how the verbal exchange went down.
+However, Keisel told KSL-TV a different account of how the verbal exchange went down.

 "I thought we were having fun to be honest," he said.
 "He had heat [on].
 I thought it was ice.
 I just told him, 'sit down and ice your knees bro.'
 And he turned to me and was like, 'That's heat.
 That's heat.'
 I'm like, 'Well you're gonna need it' and then it turned not safe for work."